Causal Inference in Randomized Trials with Partial Clustering: Aggregation of influence curves

 \section{Aggregation of influence curves}

-Recall in CRTs where control clusters are dissolved post-randomization and in IRGTTs where intervention clusters are created post-randomization, we have $K$ intervention clusters of size $N_k$ and $L$ control ``clusters'' of size $N_l=1$.
-For notational convenience, let $m=1,\ldots, M$ index the post-randomization ``clusters''.
-By design, the above TMLE $\hat{\Psi}$ for the individual-level effect $\Psi$ solves the efficient influence curve equation:
+For notational convenience, let $m=1,\ldots, M$ index the independent units in the trial.
+For example, in a typical IRGTT, $M = K + L$, with $K$ the number of intervention arm clusters and $L$ the number of individuals who continue without clustering.
+By design, the TMLE $\hat{\Psi}$ for the individual-level effect $\Psi$ described in Appendix~\ref{app:tmle} solves the efficient influence curve equation:

 where $\hat{D}_{i.}$ is the estimated influence curve for participant $i=\{1,\ldots, N_T\}$.
-Following \cite{schnitzer_effect_2014, benitez_defining_2023}, we can re-express this in terms of the empirical mean of an aggregated influence curve accounting for the clustered design:
+Following \cite{schnitzer_effect_2014, benitez_defining_2023}, we can re-express this in terms of the empirical mean of an aggregated influence curve accounting for the partially clustered design:

 Thus, the aggregated influence curve $\hat{D}^*_m$ is a weighted sum of the participant-level influence curves in intervention clusters and a scaled version of the participant-level influence curve in control ``clusters''.
 We emphasize that since the cluster size varies using a naive aggregation approach of taking the empirical mean in each cluster (i.e., $1/N_m \sum_i \hat{D}_{im})$ is incorrect.